EffectOrientedProgramming/book/Chapters/04_Initialization.md

 Instead of manually constructing and passing all dependencies through the application,  an "Injector" automatically provides instances of those dependencies when they are needed.

-Understanding these terms is not crucial for writing Effect Oriented code, but helps when building the layers in your application.
+Understanding these terms is not crucial for writing Effect Oriented code, but helps when building the `Layer`s for your application.
 {{TODO: Do we need to describe “layers”? }}

 Common approaches to implement Dependency Injection rely on runtime magic (e.g. reflection) and require everything to be created through a Dependency Injection manager (the “Injector”).
 This complicates construction and can make it difficult or impossible to express dependencies at compile time.